 The track crosses bush land and includes a lot of steps, so make sure to bring some water as it can be quite hard, especially on a hot day.

-The Smugglers Track got its name from customs officers who built the track in the 19th century to monitor any smugglers that were targeting goods brought in with ships.
-Great piece of history!
+The Smugglers Track got its name from customs officers who built the track in the 19th century to monitor any smugglers that bringing contraband into Broken Bay.

 The Access Trail (grade 2) is twice as long as the Smugglers Track and is a lot easier, although it does have some steep parts.
 The Access Trail follows a narrow road to the top of the hill.

 Once you’re at the top, there is plenty of opportunity to walk around and enjoy the views.
 Make sure you walk around the lighthouse and do the extra stretch of walking track at the other side.